Whole Person Care Model

 Community Care

-Some members need care to meet them where they are, to be portable, delivered directly to their homes.
+Some members need high-quality patient care that meets them where they are, is portable, and is delivered directly to their homes.
 Our community team, composed of RNs, LSWs, advanced practice nurses, and community health workers, serves as a liaison between our PCP and community members who need care outside of the office.

 Transitional Care

-For members in the hospital, our transitional care managers coordinate discharge planning and care, with an eye toward reducing readmission.
+For members in the hospital, our transitional care managers coordinate discharge planning and care, intending to reduce readmission.
 We work directly with facility staff to build post-discharge care plans—medical, behavioral, or SDoH—and coordinate follow-up visits and home nursing or therapy needs.

 Latin American senior woman getting a COVID-19 vaccine by a doctor at a nursing home